rendinetshianane/Message-Tagger/README.md

 → Output: Primary Tag = ACCOUNT

 **3. AppRunner**
-- Acts as the command-line interface for running the message tagger.
+- This file is the command-line interface for running the message tagger.
-- Loads the configuration using ConfigLoader.
+- Firstly it will load the configuration using ConfigLoader
-- Initializes the MessageTagger.
+- Then it will initialize the MessageTagger to start with tagging messages given by the user..
-- Accepts user input messages from the terminal.
+- User input messages will be accepted via the terminal.
-- Displays the Primary and Secondary tags with their scores.
+- After a user writes their message, the message will be tagged with primary and secondary tags which will be displayed with their scores on the terminal
 - Supports extra commands:
   - debug → shows all tags and keywords
   - quit / exit → exits the program